DeclanFindlay/Open-Stat-Dump-BAR_Widget/README.md

     round = 6
 }
 ```
-it is currently set to fit on a 1920 x 1080 monitor you should see it around the top right
+It is currently set to fit on a 1920 x 1080 monitor.
+You should see it around the top right.
 <p>
     <img src="images/widget_location.png" width="600">
 </p>

-also make sure the widget is actually enabled in game eg.
+Also make sure the widget is actually enabled in-game.
+For example:
 <p>
     <img src="images/check_widget_enabled.png" width="600">
 </p>

-# License -------------
+# License

-Open-Stat-Dump-BAR_Widget is under the MIT License check the License file for more information
+Open-Stat-Dump-BAR_Widget is under the MIT License.
+Check the License file for more information.